Lewes: Literature and history

 The Lewes Literary Society (until 2015 the Monday Literary Society) was founded in Lewes in 1948 by authors Barbara Willard and Frances Howell, chaired by Leonard Woolf from 1954 to 1969, and currently by the poets John Agard and Grace Nichols, who live in the town.
 The Needlewriters is a co-operative of poets and writers which hosts a quarterly evening of poetry and prose at the Needlemakers Cafe, showcasing writers from across Sussex and Kent.
 The poetry imprint Frogmore Press, founded in Folkestone in 1983, moved to Lewes in 2010.
 Lewes Live Literature (LLL) was founded 1995 as a promoter of art and literature events, with an autumn festival which ran 2001–2007 bringing together spoken word with performance, music, film and visual art.
 Since 2007, LLL has concentrated on live literature production work.

 Lewes History Group was founded in 2009 and supports an active programme of talks, information and research into the history of the town and surrounding areas.
 The Lewes Speakers Festival was created in the mid-2010s and brings a range of national speakers to the town each year, on a range of political, literary and historical topics.

-Gastronomy
+Local pub culture

 Lewes is home to a number of small craft breweries, alongside the renowned Harvey & Son's brewery in the heart of Lewes.
-These include Abyss Brewing which started life in the Pelham Arms and opened a new brewing base and taproom in 2021 in Daveys Lane in the middle of Lewes inside the old maltings building previously part of the South Downs Brewery, and Beak Brewery, which began as a so-called "gypsy" or nomad brewery before setting up in the town.
-The renowned craft brewery Burning Sky is based in nearby Firle.

-Local pub culture

-Lewes also has a strong tradition of distinctive local pub games, including Toad in the hole (game) (a local pub league and international competition are held in the town), Dwyle Flunking (the local spelling of Dwile flonking), and the World Pea Throwing Championships.
+Lewes also has a strong tradition of distinctive local pub games, including toad in the hole (a local pub league and international competition are held in the town), Dwyle Flunking (the local spelling of Dwile flonking), and the World Pea Throwing Championships.